 Let’s start with some important facts about cortisone.
-One, the anti-inflammatory drug cortisone is an effective means of controlling swelling and thus reducing muscle, bone and joint pain when inflammation is the cause of the pain.
+One, the anti-inflammatory steroid drug cortisone is an effective means of controlling swelling and thus reducing muscle, bone and joint pain when inflammation is the cause of the pain.
 Two, this corticosteroid comes in two forms—injection or pill—but, the injectable form is preferred because your doctor can give less medication and place it exactly where it is needed.
 With a pill, it has to go through your whole body, so a bigger dose is required and isn’t as fast acting.

-Check out our video “How to Treat Plantar Fasciitis with a 3pp Lift” – View Video
+|Check out the video “Treating Plantar Fasciitis with a FS6 Compression Foot Sleeve” – View Video|

-In short, yes, a cortisone shot can help relieve the pain of plantar fasciitis and carpal tunnel syndrome.
-In some cases, an injection can even allow your body to heal, if caught early before the damage is done.
+As it turns out, nearly any condition associated with sore, swollen joints, bones, muscles, tendons, and even nerves, can be treated with a cortisone shot.
+In short, yes, a cortisone shot can help relieve the pain and in some cases, an injection can even allow your body to heal, if caught early before the damage is done.
 In other cases, it may provide relief for a period of time, but it may not cure the underlying problem.
 In those cases, when the pain is not fully relieved or the condition returns after injections, your healthcare professional can help you make the best decision about alternate treatments for long term relief.Like what you’ve read?
 Click here to subscribe to the blog!

 Click on the images below

 Our blogs are educational in nature and are not intended as a substitute for medical advice.
 Because your condition is unique to you, it is recommended that you consult with your health care provider before attempting any medical or therapeutic treatments.
 We are always happy to answer questions about products mentioned in our blogs, however, we cannot provide a diagnosis or medical advice.